Note

 Introduction to Microsoft Professional Services

-Find out more about Microsoft Professional Services by going to the Microsoft Professional Services Trust Documentation webpage.
+For more information about Microsoft Professional Services, see the Microsoft Professional Services Trust Documentation webpage.
 Microsoft Professional Services takes its obligations under the General Data Protection Regulation (GDPR) seriously.
 The information in this document is designed to answer customer questions about how Microsoft's support and consulting offerings respond to and assist customers in responding to Data Subject Request (DSR) obligations under GDPR.

 Introduction to DSRs

-This guide discusses how to find, access, and act on personal data that resides in Microsoft IT systems that may have been collected to provide Support and other Professional Services offerings.
+This guide discusses how to find, access, and act on personal data that resides in Microsoft IT systems that Microsoft Support and other Professional Services organizations collect to provide Support and other Professional Services offerings.

-In developing a response for DSRs, it's important for Microsoft's customers to understand that Professional Services Data is separate from Customer Data in their Online Services tenants or other data that they or their data subjects may have provided to Microsoft.
-Tools and processes, such as those provided for Online Services or the Microsoft Privacy Dashboard, can't be used to respond to DSRs for personal data held by Microsoft Support or other Professional Services.
+When developing a response for DSRs, it's important for Microsoft's customers to understand that Professional Services Data is separate from Customer Data in their Online Services tenants or other data that they or their data subjects provide to Microsoft.
+You can't use tools and processes, such as those provided for Online Services or the Microsoft Privacy Dashboard, to respond to DSRs for personal data held by Microsoft Support or other Professional Services.

-All requests must be made through a support representative, as described later in this article.
-Currently there's no self-serve tool for customers to gain access to personal data within the Professional Services organizations.
+All requests must go through a support representative, as described later in this article.
+Currently, there's no self-serve tool for customers to access personal data within the Professional Services organizations.

 Overview of the processes outlined in this guide

-• Discover: Use search and discovery tools to more easily find customer data that may be the subject of a DSR.
-Once potentially responsive documents are collected, you can perform one or more of the DSR actions described in the following steps to respond to the request.
-Alternatively, you may determine that the request doesn't meet your organization's guidelines for responding to DSRs.
+- Discover: Use search and discovery tools to more easily find customer data that might be the subject of a DSR.
+Once you collect potentially responsive documents, you can perform one or more of the DSR actions described in the following steps to respond to the request.
+Alternatively, you might determine that the request doesn't meet your organization's guidelines for responding to DSRs.

 Terminology